-If you are married on the date your benefits are to commence, you will automatically receive the Qualified Joint and 50% Survivor Annuity, unless you and your spouse otherwise elect.
-Upon notifying the Plan Office that you are about to retire, you will receive information about retirement options including the joint and survivor annuity.
-You will be given the option of waiving the joint and survivor annuity form of payment during the 90-day period before the annuity commences.
+If you are married on the date your benefits are to commence, you will automatically receive a 50% joint and survivor annuity, unless you and your spouse otherwise elect.
+Upon notifying the Fund Office that you are about to retire, you will receive information about retirement options including the joint and survivor annuity.
+You will be given the option of waiving the joint and survivor annuity form of payment during the 90 day period before the annuity commences.
 However, your spouse must consent in writing to the waiver in the presence of a notary.
 Prior to the receipt of your benefit, you may revoke any waiver.
 The Plan Administrator will provide you with forms to make these elections.